Red Currant Bakery

 Notes

-This cake will keep well in the fridge for a few days as long as it is in an airtight container.
-Be sure to have the dough ready when the honey nut topping is finished so that it doesn’t cool down too much.
-Additionally be sure that the pudding and butter are the same temperature before trying to mix them together.
+This cake is best freshly baked and freshly assembled but it will keep in the fridge for a few days as long as it is in an airtight container.
+However, the yeasted cake will dry out somewhat.
+Be sure to have the dough ready before starting the honey almond topping.

 Nutrition